salim-b/hugoDocs/content/en/variables/page.md

 {{< new-in "0.117.0" >}} This renders all the shortcodes in the content, preserving the surrounding markup (e.g. Markdown) as is.

-The common use case this is to composing a page from multiple content files while preserving a global context for table of contents and foot notes.
+The common use case for this is composing a page from multiple content files while preserving a global context for table of contents and foot notes.

 This method is most often used in shortcode templates.
-A simple example of shortcode template including content from another page would look like:
+A simple example of a shortcode template that includes content from another page would look like:

 ```go-html-template
 {{ $p := site.GetPage (.Get 0) }}
 {{ $p.RenderShortcodes }}
 ```

-In the above it's important to understand  and the difference between the two delimiters used when including a shortcode:
+In the above it's important to understand the difference between the two delimiters used when including a shortcode:

 * `{{</* myshortcode */>}}` tells Hugo that the rendered shortcode does not need further processing (e.g. it's HTML).
 * `{{%/* myshortcode */%}}` tells Hugo that the rendered shortcode needs further processing (e.g. it's Markdown).